Introduction to Apollo Kotlin

 Community integrations

-If you're using the Maven build tool, apollo-client-maven-plugin is a Maven plugin that calls the Apollo Kotlin compiler to generate your Java/Kotlin sources.
+If you're using the Maven build tool, https://github.com/aoudiamoncef/apollo-client-maven-plugin is a Maven plugin that calls the Apollo Android compiler to generate your Java/Kotlin sources.

 If you're using Absinthe Phoenix subscriptions , kotlin-phoenix has a PhoenixNetworkTransport that you can use together with